13 Jun What is a Ductless Air System? Benefits, Disadvantages, and More(Last Updated On: August 9, 2018)

 A Definition of Ductless Air System

 A ductless air system, sometimes called ductless HVAC systems or mini-split systems, are efficient solutions for homes or businesses that do not have air ducts.
 In many cases, homeowners and business owners also opt for ductless air systems when they want to save on ductwork installation costs for traditional HVAC systems or when they want to heat or cool certain portions of their buildings in a more energy efficient way.
 Generally, a ductless air system consists of a wall-mounted indoor unit and an outside compressor.
-Ductless air systems are known for their energy efficiency and quiet operation.
+Ductless air systems are energy efficiency and operate quietly.

 Benefits of a Ductless Air System